-The Board has delegated to the Risk Committee the role of approving key policies and processes including the internal capital adequacy assessment process, the internal liquidity assessment process and review of the
+The Board has delegated to the Risk Committee the role of approving key policies and processes including the internal capital adequacy assessment process, the internal liquidity assessment process and review of the outcomes of stress testing completed.

 An overview of risk management approaches to the company's key risk types are detailed below.
 Further quantitative disclosures are included throughout these financial statements.